-Past, present and future – the tool helps councils assess capital expenditure, existing stock, homelessness, valuations, depletion rates and Housing Revenue Account (HRA) reserves.
+Past, present and future – the set of tools helps councils assess capital expenditure, existing stock, homelessness, valuations, depletion rates and Housing Revenue Account (HRA) reserves.
+The tools provide greater insight enabling better decision-making in a very challenging housing sector (see Tackling the Housing Crisis for resources, comment and our overall solutions).

 Why we created CIPFA Housing 360